Memory management: Systems with virtual memory

 Virtual memory is a method of decoupling the memory organization from the physical hardware.
 The applications operate on memory via virtual addresses.
 Each attempt by the application to access a particular virtual memory address results in the virtual memory address being translated to an actual physical address.
 In this way the addition of virtual memory enables granular control over memory systems and methods of access.

 In virtual memory systems the operating system limits how a process can access the memory.
 This feature, called memory protection, can be used to disallow a process to read or write to memory that is not allocated to it, preventing malicious or malfunctioning code in one program from interfering with the operation of another.

 Even though the memory allocated for specific processes is normally isolated, processes sometimes need to be able to share information.
 Shared memory is one of the fastest techniques for inter-process communication.

 Memory is usually classified by access rate into primary storage and secondary storage.
 Memory management systems, among other operations, also handle the moving of information between these two levels of memory.

+Memory management in Burroughs/Unisys MCP systems

+An operating system manages various resources in the computing system.
+The memory subsystem is the system element for managing memory.
+The memory subsystem combines the hardware memory resource and the MCP OS software that manages the resource.

+The memory subsystem manages the physical memory and the virtual memory of the system (both part of the hardware resource).
+The virtual memory extends physical memory by using extra space on a peripheral device, usually disk.
+The memory subsystem is responsible for moving code and data between main and virtual memory in a process known as overlaying.
+Burroughs was the first commercial implementation of virtual memory (although developed at Manchester University for the Ferranti Atlas computer) and integrated virtual memory with the system design of the B5000 from the start (in 1961) needing no external memory management unit (MMU).

+The memory subsystem is responsible for mapping logical requests for memory blocks to physical portions of memory (segments) which are found in the list of free segments.
+Each allocated block is managed by means of a segment descriptor, a special control word containing relevant metadata about the segment including address, length, machine type, and the p-bit or ‘presence’ bit which indicates whether the block is in main memory or needs to be loaded from the address given in the descriptor.

+Descriptors are essential in providing memory safety and security so that operations cannot overflow or underflow the referenced block (commonly known as buffer overflow).
+Descriptors themselves are protected control words that cannot be manipulated except for specific elements of the MCP OS (enabled by the UNSAFE block directive in NEWP).

+Donald Knuth describes a similar system in Section 2.5 ‘Dynamic Storage Allocation’ of ‘Fundamental Algorithms’.